zdu-strong/transparent-republic/README.md

 If the president is removed from office, the system will seamlessly transition to a new president appointed by the council, with no downtime.<br/>

+Voting and elections can be held at any time, replacing power with continuous public opinion.<br/>

 ### 🔷 8.
 International Transparency<br/>

 The Transparent Republic provides open data on all internal decisions, including:<br/>